Chiweenie6/Professional-Portfolio/README.md

 ##Description
 This is my Professional Portfolio and it houses links to projects I have completed.
 These projects showcase my ability to use different coding languages and techniques to create working web pages.
-HTML, CSS and JavaScript are the main components used to build these projects.
-Each web page shows different methods to design and style and I will continue to add projects to my portfolio as I create them.
+HTML, CSS and JavaScript are the main components applied to build these projects.
+Each web page shows different methods used to design and style projects.
+I will continue to add projects to my portfolio as I create them.

 The deployed URL -